Genisy Title, Inc.

 What's the Difference Between a Fixed Rate and an Adjustable Rate?

-Adjustable rate mortgages can be advantageous because they generally offer a lower initial interest rate than a fixed rate loan, but an increase in the interest rate will result in a higher monthly payment, unlike the fixed rate loan.
+Adjustable rate mortgages can be advantageous because they generally offer a lower initial interest rate than a fixed rate loan.
+Still, an increase in the interest rate will result in a higher monthly payment, unlike a fixed-rate loan.

 What are Some of the Different Types of Mortgage Programs?

-• 30-Year Fixed Rate Mortgage This is a conventional mortgage which provides for a fixed interest rate and level payments for the 30-year life of the loan.
+• 30-Year Fixed Rate Mortgage This is a conventional mortgage that provides for a fixed interest rate and level payments for the 30-year life of the loan.

 • 15-Year Fixed Rate Mortgage The 15-year loan is a conventional mortgage in which the borrower will pay fixed monthly payments for the life of the loan.
 With a 15-year loan, payments are higher than a 30-year loan, but the loan is paid off sooner.